AguaClara/Textbook/Technical_Report/Entrance_Tank.rst

 #.
 Remove leaves and other debris to prevent clogging of the diffusers in the clarifier inlet
 #.
 Dissipate kinetic energy to keep the water level steady for accurate flow measurement
 #.
 Measure the incoming flow rate with the Linear Flow Orifice Meter (LFOM) so that operators can make adjustments and respond to changes in water demand
 #.
-Inject the coagulant and any other amendments required for flocculation.
+Inject the coagulant and any other amendments required for flocculation

 .. _figure_spec_ET_Diagram_Labeled: